 NOTE 1 – For example, an encoder could use the film grain characteristics SEI message to characterize film grain that was present in the original source video material and was removed by pre-processing filtering techniques.
 Synthesis of simulated film grain on the decoded images for the display process is optional and does not need to exactly follow the specified semantics of the film grain characteristics SEI message.
 When synthesis of simulated film grain on the decoded images for the display process is performed, there is no requirement that the method by which the synthesis is performed be the same as the parameterized model for the film grain as provided in the film grain characteristics SEI message.

 NOTE 2 – The display process is not specified in this Specification.

 NOTE 3 – SMPTE RDD 5 specifies a film grain simulator based on the information provided in the film grain characteristics SEI message.

-Use of this SEI message requires the definition of the following variables:

-– A picture width and picture height in units of luma samples, denoted herein by PicWidthInLumaSamples and PicHeightInLumaSamples, respectively.

-– When the syntax element fg_separate_colour_description_present_flag of the film grain characteristics SEI message is equal to 0, the following additional variables: